-By technologically and programmatically enforcing data protection (data security, privacy and/or anonymity) policies in a contextually flexible, selective manner all the way down to lower data element levels or even to the individual data element level, JITI maximizes authorized use of data while minimizing unauthorized use of data.
-JITI facilitates compliance with and audibility against established data protection policies by enabling the mathematical, statistical and/or actuarial measurement and monitoring of data use.
-JITI enables the same data store(s) to simultaneously programmatically support data protection policies applicable to multiple companies, states, regions, countries, industries, etc. and to adjust in real-time to changing requirements of said policies by dynamically modifying the intelligible form of data into which DDIDs are transformed.
+By technologically and programmatically enforcing data privacy and security policies in a contextually flexible, selective manner all the way down to lower data element levels or even to the individual data element level, JITI maximizes authorized use of data while minimizing unauthorized use of data.
+JITI facilitates compliance with and auditability against established privacy policies by enabling the mathematical, statistical and/or actuarial measurement and monitoring of data use.
+JITI enables the same data store(s) to simultaneously programmatically support privacy policies applicable to multiple companies, states, regions, countries, industries, etc. and to adjust in real-time to changing requirements of said policies by dynamically modifying the intelligible form of data into which DDIDs are transformed.

 With JITI, data down to the smallest desired data element level (e.g., down to the individual datum level) is dynamically obscured by replacing the data with Dynamic De-Identifiers (DDIDs) as more fully described herein.
 For example, rather than storing a person's actual name, that person's name can be replaced by a DDID.
-Importantly, JITI replaces data elements at the data layer rather than masking 5 data at the presentation layer.
-By dynamically obscuring data down to the element level at the data layer by replacing data elements with DDIDs and further, by dissociating relationships between data elements, it becomes extremely hard to track, profile, infer, deduce, analyze or otherwise to 10 directly or indirectly understand-or correlate-data without access to JITI key(s) necessary to "transform" DDIDs into an intelligible form.
-For purposes of this application, "transform" means, without limitation, correct, shorten, compress, encode, replace, render, compute, translate, 15 encrypt, decrypt, substitute, exchange or otherwise perform mathematically functional or cognizable operations upon the DDIDs, whether by mechanical, physical, electronic, quantum or other means.
+Importantly, JITI replaces data elements at the data layer rather than masking data at the presentation layer.
+By dynamically obscuring data down to the element level at the data layer by replacing data elements with DDIDs and further, by dissociating 5 relationships between data elements, it becomes extremely hard to track, profile, infer, deduce, analyze or otherwise to directly or indirectly understand-or correlate-data without access to JITI key(s) necessary to "transform" DDIDs into an intelligible form.
+For purposes of this application, 10 "transform" means, without limitation, correct, shorten, compress, encode, replace, render, compute, translate, encrypt, decrypt, substitute, exchange or otherwise perform mathematically functional or cognizable operations upon the DDIDs, whether by mechanical, physical, electronic, quan- 15 tum or other means.

-Turning back to FIG. 1H, the spheres on the left side of 20 FIG. 1H represent data elements with respect to which metadata (i.e., data that provides information about other data) reveals interrelationships between and among the top three spheres representing data elements and between and among the bottom four spheres representing data elements, 25 thereby enabling tracking, profiling, inferences, deduction, analysis, understanding and correlations represented by the dotted lines between and among the spheres on the left side of FIG. 1H.
-On the right side of FIG. 1H, the different design on each of the spheres represents a unique dynamic de- 30 identifier (DDID) used to replace the data element represented by the sphere.
-As a result of using different DDIDs, no metadata can exist or relate to any of the spheres on the right side of FIG. 1H to indicate any interrelationship between or among any of the spheres representing data 35 elements.
-Without access to JITI key(s) necessary to transform DDIDs into an intelligible form, the replacement of data elements with DDIDs significantly increases the difficulty of successful attempts at tracking, profiling, inference, deduction, analysis, understanding or establishing correla- 40 tions between or among any of the spheres representing data elements.
+Turning back to FIG. 1H, the spheres on the left side of FIG. 1H represent data elements with respect to which metadata (i.e., data that provides information about other data) reveals interrelationships between and among the top 20 three spheres representing data elements and between and among the bottom four spheres representing data elements, thereby enabling tracking, profiling, inferences, deduction, analysis, understanding and correlations represented by the dotted lines between and among the spheres on the left side 25 of FIG. 1H.
+On the right side of FIG. 1H, the different design on each of the spheres represents a unique dynamic deidentifier (DDID) used to replace the data element represented by the sphere.
+As a result of using different DDIDs, no metadata can exist or relate to any of the spheres on the 30 right side of FIG. 1H to indicate any interrelationship between or among any of the spheres representing data elements.
+Without access to JITI key(s) necessary to transform DDIDs into an intelligible form, the replacement of data elements with DDIDs significantly increases the diffi- 35 culty of successful attempts at tracking, profiling, inference, deduction, analysis, understanding or establishing correlations between or among any of the spheres representing data